roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 end
 ~~~~

-Save your file get_color.m then from then on the command line type
+Save your file *get_color.m* then from then on the command line type

 ~~~~
 [r g b]=get_color(1)
 ~~~~

 What values does this function return?
+Change the function so that it returns r=5, g=6 and b=7.

-**Step 2:** Color images are made up of pixels, each pixel has a red, green and blue component, the values of the red green and blue components can range form 0 to 255.
+**Step 2:** Color images are made up of pixels, each pixel has a red, green and blue component, the values of the red, green and blue components can range form 0 to 255.
 So for example, a very red pixel would be represented by the three numbers 255,0,0 or a very green pixel would be represented by the three numbers 0,255,0 and a blue pixel would be represented by the values 0,0,255.
 What value would a black and gray pixel be represented by?

 Have a play with this web page to understand this a bit better:
 [web page](https://www.w3schools.com/colors/colors_converter.asp)  What are the RGB values of your favourite color?
+Look up the RGB values for purple and save them in your script as a comment.

 **Setp 3**: By looking at the color components of any image
 we can guess what could be in the image.
 For example if the image is of the floor in the L3 lab, it will consist of lots of gray pixels.
-If the image is full of smarties, it will have a wide range of colors etc...
+If the image is full of colorful Easter eggs, it will have a wide range of colors etc...

 We would like our function get_color(x) to return the average color of the pixels.

-Question 3
+Question 4
 ----------
 **step 1:** Rather than calling your get_color(x) function from the command line, make a new script called  *detect.m*, and in that script call you function by adding the line of code:
 ~~~~